You can travel to Tartu in different ways - plane, bus, train or car!

 You can also Travel to Tartu through Tallinn and Riga.
 Tallinn’s International Airport is located just outside the city centre, on the road to Tartu.
 It is comfortable to rent a car, take a bus or Airport Shuffle service.
 Riga's International Airport is connected with Tartu trough Lux Express buses.

-The Airport Shuttle leaves Tartu Airport for the city centre ca 20 minutes after an arrival, but will wait for anyone who needs a ride to the city.
-For just 5 Euros the shuttle will drop you off anywhere in the City of Tartu.
-Tickets can be bought from the driver in cash or using a debit or credit card.
+The Airport Shuttle leaves Tartu Airport for the city centre approx. 20 minutes after an arrival, but will wait for anyone who needs a ride to the city.
+For just 5 euros the shuttle will drop you off anywhere in the City of Tartu.
+Tickets can be bought from the driver in cash or using a debit/credit card.

 Getting to Tartu by bus

 The trip from Tallinn to Tartu takes around 2.5 hours, with buses leaving Tallinn every half an hour or so from 5:40 to 23:59.
 On the hour, every hour from 7:00 to 20:00 comfortable Lux Express buses depart on the Tartu-Tallinn-Tartu route.
 You can use power outlets, free WiFi, listen to music or watch movies and enjoy free hot drinks such as tea, coffee and cocoa.
 All Lux Express buses stop at Tallinn Airport in both directions.
 Find tickets and times at www.tpilet.ee and www.luxexpress.eu.

 There are also international bus connections with Rīga in Latvia and St Petersburg, Moscow and Pechory in Russia.
 More information: www.luxexpress.eu and other carriers www.eurolines.com or www.ecolines.net.